Contact Us

 Every successful integration starts with clear requirements.
 You need to identify:

-• Sync frequency requirements—real-time event triggers or scheduled batch processing
+• Sync frequency: real-time event triggers or scheduled batch processing

 Assemble a cross-functional team including HR, Finance, and IT stakeholders.
 Document current manual processes and pain points.
-This discovery phase typically takes 1-2 weeks but saves countless hours during implementation.
+This discovery phase typically takes 1 to 2 weeks but saves significant time during implementation.

 Scope creep kills integration projects.
-Define clear boundaries:
+Define clear boundaries before you start:

 • Phase 1: Employee sync (new hires, terminations, updates)